Lahari468/QRCode-Scanner-Generator/README.md

 # QRCode-Scanner-Generator
-A simple Python project to generate and scan QR codes using OpenCV and pyqrcode.
+A simple Python project to generate and scan QR codes using OpenCV, pypng and pyqrcode.
 # QR Code Scanner & Generator

 This Python project allows you to generate QR codes, scan QR codes from images, and scan them in real-time using a webcam.